diegopacheco/diegopacheco-architecture-library/src/concepts/ACID.md

 ## D == Durability

 Durability guarantees that once a transaction has been committed, it will remain so, even in the event of a system failure.
 Committed data is saved to non-volatile storage, ensuring that it is not lost.
-Usualy using a WAL (Write Ahead Log) to achieve this.
+Usually using a WAL (Write Ahead Log) to achieve this.